djinn-org/djinn-web/README.md

 # Build

+* 1. Run "gulp clean"
-* 1. Run "gulp build"
+* 2. Run "gulp build"
-* 2. Creates a dist directory with compiled and minified files
+* 3. Creates a dist directory with compiled and minified files
-* 3. Upload the dist content to host
+* 4. Upload the dist content to host